 Rosslyn Academy is governed and administered in accordance with a Constitution as approved by Rosslyn’s Sponsoring Agencies: the Assemblies of God World Missions (AGWM), the Eastern Mennonite Mission (EMM), and the International Mission Board (IMB) of the Southern Baptist Convention.
-The Board consists of six to eight members, plus the school’s Superintendent, who is an ex-officio member.
+The Board consists of six to eight members, plus the school’s Superintendent, who is an ex-officio (non-voting) member.

 The Board of Rosslyn Academy has adopted a governance model known as Policy Governance.
 This model, also known as the Carver Model, is used widely by NGOs and educational institutions around the world.
 Policy Governance can be most simply and clearly explained through the following analogy:

 Imagine a boat on a river.
 The boat has owners, a captain, and is headed to an intended destination.
 At Rosslyn Academy, Policy Governance can be explained by noting that the owners of the boat (the Sponsoring Agencies represented by the Board) want their boat (Rosslyn Academy) to get to a desired destination (Rosslyn’s mission and purpose statements).
 The owners hire a competent captain (the Superintendent) to get the boat to its destination.
 The owners give the captain a simple but comprehensive and empowering order: “As long as you demonstrate (via regular monitoring reports to the Board) that the boat is heading in the right direction (the Board’s global 'Ends Statement'), and is staying in the water between the river banks (the Board’s policies, created in alignment with Rosslyn’s mission and purpose statements), you have the freedom to get to the destination the way you think is best.”
 And, conversely, “if you (the captain) can’t get to our desired destination or are not staying within the river banks (within the Board’s policies), we will find another captain.”